Ysurac/dump1090/README.md

 This is a fork of the fork of tpainter ;)

-# dump1090-win Windows package
+# dump1090-flightairmap GNU/Linux & Windows package

-This is a fork of Oliver Jowett's version of dump1090 (dump1090-mutability) and is designed to be built as a Windows package.
-It does not add any new functionality.
-It serves solely as fork to track the developement of dump1090-mutability and provide similar features for Windows users.
+This is a fork of tpainter windows version of the fork of Oliver Jowett's version of dump1090 (dump1090-mutability).

 This version is licensed under the GPL (v3 or later).
 See the file COPYING for details.